AI in sales enablement - going behind the hype

-While AI is a game-changing technology, B2B technology vendors are dabbling in ‘AI washing.’
+While AI is a game-changing technology, B2B technology vendors, including sales enablement platforms, are dabbling in ‘AI washing.’
 This has led to customers doubting the efficacy, reliability, and promise of AI-driven products and services.

 Companies are trying their best to ride the AI hype cycle.
 The State of AI: Divergence report found that 40% of startups that call themselves AI companies don’t use AI in a way that is ‘material’ to their business model.
 Most software products use rudimentary rule-based systems that don’t truly deliver on the promise and potential of intelligent automation.

 Rule-based systems are intelligent systems that use ‘if-then’ coding statements to make a decision.
 The two major components of rule-based models are a ‘set of rules’ and a ‘set of facts.’
 However, rule-based systems have several limitations:

 - It is difficult to add rules to complex business problems without introducing contradictions.

 - Maintaining rule-based systems becomes difficult across complex business processes.

 - Rule-based systems can’t keep up with changes in the business landscape.

 Given the above context, rule-based systems are less useful for addressing problems in complex domains or across complex business processes.

 Learning-based AI models are a great leap forward from rule-based systems.
 AI-based systems learn the rules of the game on their own using training data and automatically update these rules on re-training.
 Learning-based systems also evolve and adapt constantly based on user engagement.

 However, users can struggle with adopting AI-based products and services in their organizations.
 Some reasons why SaaS-based data products remain a non-essential part of the user’s workflow are inflexible training, lack of customization, incomplete context, and non-intuitive design.